Juliasil/skillers_exercicio/ex02/REAMDE.md

 describe 'Even or Odd' do
   describe '.even_or_odd' do
-    it 'returns "even" for an even age' do expect(even_or_odd(4)).to eq('even')
+    it 'returns "even" for an even number' do expect(even_or_odd(4)).to eq('even')
     end

-    it 'returns "odd" for an odd age' do expect(even_or_odd(7)).to eq('odd')
+    it 'returns "odd" for an odd number' do expect(even_or_odd(7)).to eq('odd')
     end